 There are three campgrounds within the plateau’s National Forest area, each located just off Divide Road.
 Dispersed camping is allowed elsewhere on the plateau, but please take advantage of existing sites whenever possible.

-An extensive system of trails and roads for motorized vehicles offer numerous opportunities to explore ‘hidden’ places on the plateau and mountain biking is also very popular.
+An extensive system of trails and roads for motorized vehicles offers numerous opportunities to explore ‘hidden’ places on the plateau and mountain biking is also very popular.

 The main access routes, such as Highway 90, Dave Wood Road, Divide Road, Delta-Nucla Road, and Transfer Road are graveled and traversable by regular passenger vehicles.